All Episodes

 Go with me here.

-Oh, uh, how about this?
+Oh, how about this?

-Yeah, that's gonna be great.
+Yeah, that's going to be great.

-And that way everyone will get great nutrition advice and people will just get healthier and healthier over time.
+And that way, everyone will get great nutrition advice and people will just get healthier and healthier over time.

 Oh, sorry.